rswift/kleva-komputa/RATIONALE.md

 # NestJS OpenTelemetry POC: Design Rationale

 > **Document Information**
-> Created by: Claude 3 Opus (Anthropic)
+> Created by: Claude 3 Opus (Anthropic), Updated by: Claude 3.5 Sonnet (Anthropic)
 > Date: 19/07/2025
-> Version: 1.3
+> Version: 2.0
-> AI/LLM Details: This document was created using Claude 3 Opus by Anthropic (version 2023-08-22)
+> AI/LLM Details: Originally created using Claude 3 Opus, updated after refactoring by Claude 3.5 Sonnet (claude-3-5-sonnet-20241022)

+## Refactoring Notice

+**Important**: This implementation has been significantly refactored based on the assessment in [`docs/SONNET_40.md`](./docs/SONNET_40.md).
+The original complex architecture has been simplified for better clarity and maintainability.
+See [`docs/40_REFACTOR.md`](./docs/40_REFACTOR.md) for detailed information about the changes made.

+The rationale below reflects the original design decisions, but the current implementation follows a much simpler approach focused on:

+- Single telemetry service instead of multiple layers
+- Direct OpenTelemetry API usage
+- Simplified configuration
+- Clearer error handling patterns

 ## Introduction